dddrrreee/cs140e-20win/labs/README.md

   interrupt-based UART channel and use this to control the ESP 8266 wireless chip, which you can use to communicate with other pi's.

-### Part 3: Packaging up the pi: Shells, file systems, more.
+### Part 3: file systems.

-  - [11-shell](11-shell/): You'll write a simple shell that runs on Unix and can:
-      + Remotely execute a set of built-in commands (`reboot`, `echo`) on the pi using a simple server.

-      + Ship pi binaries to the pi-server, where they execute, and their output echoed on the Unix-side shell's console (as you did in your lab5's handoff test).

-      + Run Unix commands locally so that, for example, `ls`, `pwd`, work.

-      While it sounds like a lot, you've done much of the hard parts, and can just re-purpose old code (bootloader, replay, system call tricks) --- we're at the point in the quarter where you start to get some nice technological velocity because of how much you've done.

-  - [12-fuse-fs](12-fuse-fs/): while building a shell is illuminating, you'd like to have the pi more integrated into your computing, versus having to use a special-purpose interface to talk to it.
-In this lab you will use the FUSE file system to wrap up your pi as a special file system and mount it on your laptop, where you can use standard utilities (and your normal shell) to interact with it.
+  - [11-fuse-fs](11-fuse-fs/): In this lab you will use the FUSE file system to wrap up your pi as a special file system and mount it on your laptop, where you can use standard utilities (and your normal shell) to interact with it.
+You can then control the pi by reading / writing to special files: e.g., echoing a `1` to `pi/reboot` to cause a reboot, echoing a program to `/pi/run` to run it.
-  Writes to special files (`/pi/reboot`, `/pi/run`) will take the place of built-in shell commands.

   This lab is a great example of the power of Unix's simple, powerful OO-interface that lets you package a variety of disparete things as files, directories, links and interact with them using a uniform set of verbs (e.g., `open()-read()-write()-close()`).

-  - [13-simple-fs](13-simple-fs): here you will write code to partition your pi's SD card driver and write a custom file system to manage it so that you can read/write files across runs.
+  - [12-simple-fs](12-simple-fs): here you will write code to partition your pi's SD card driver and write a custom file system to manage it so that you can read/write files across runs.